400k+

 developers

 Build feature-rich, performant Android applications from concept to production.
-Our Android developers specialize in leveraging the Google Play ecosystem, native APIs, and Material Design to create apps that users actually love and keep installed.
+Revelo's Android developers specialize in native Android APIs, Google Play requirements, and Material Design to create apps that users keep installed.
+They know what it takes to pass Play Store review, handle launch-day traffic, and iterate quickly on user feedback.

 Legacy App Modernization

-Migrate aging Android codebases from Java to Kotlin, upgrade deprecated dependencies, and refactor to modern architecture patterns.
-This work unlocks faster development cycles and reduces technical debt that slows down your team.
+Migrate aging Android codebases from Java to Kotlin, upgrade deprecated dependencies, and refactor toward modern architecture patterns.
+This work reduces the technical debt that's been slowing your team down and unlocks faster development cycles going forward.
+Your developer will also know which legacy patterns are worth keeping and which ones need to go.

 Mobile Backend Integration

 Implement secure authentication, real-time data synchronization, and reliable API integration.
-Apps need to stay responsive under poor network conditions and handle edge cases that desktop developers often miss.
+Apps need to stay responsive under poor network conditions and handle edge cases that developers without deep mobile experience often miss entirely.
+Your Android developer owns that reliability for your users.

 Profile and optimize APK size, reduce memory footprint, and eliminate battery drain.
-Apps that perform well earn better reviews, drive higher search rankings, and keep users coming back.
+Apps that perform well earn better reviews, drive higher Play Store rankings, and keep users coming back.
+Your developer will use Android Profiler and system tracing to find the actual source of performance problems.

-Build inclusive apps that work for all users, including those with disabilities.
-This opens your addressable market and aligns your product with modern accessibility standards like WCAG 2.1.
+Build inclusive apps that work for users with disabilities, opening your addressable market and aligning your product with accessibility standards like WCAG 2.1.
+Accessibility compliance is increasingly a requirement in enterprise sales cycles where procurement teams ask directly about it during vendor evaluation.

 Time-to-Hire